AFriendlyIrin/SMT2-QOL-Patch/README.md

   * Race is now printed above name instead of on the same line to prevent truncation.
   * HP/MP costs for skills and spells no longer displayed to allow more space for skill names.
   * Skill name length limit increased to 11 characters.
+* The HP/MP display in the status select menu has been moved a bit to the right, allowing for 2 extra characters of name space.
 * String length limit on the equipment screen increased to 11 characters.
 Equipment slot images moved slightly to allow this.
   * KNOWN ISSUE: The cursor for the unequip screen is a bit too wide.
 I have no idea how sprites are drawn, so I can't fix this.
 * Where possible, all skill and item names have been shortened to fit within a 10-character limit.
 Breathe in that SNES nostalgia of deciphering jumbles of consonants.